 - Creates a clear, common logic for evaluating corporate chemical management performance.

-- Provides easy to use results: CFP will provide institutional purchasers with data that readily enables comparisons of suppliers on their corporate-wide chemical footprint.
+- Provides easy to use results: CFP provides institutional purchasers with data that readily enables comparisons of suppliers on their corporate-wide chemical footprint.
 For contracts that can include tens if not hundreds of products, CFP enables quick benchmarking of supplier performance in chemicals management.

 - Measures supplier progress on chemicals performance: the data on which the easy to use CFP results rests arise from an in-depth assessment of suppliers’ policies and practices, specifically: